scipy-conference/scipy_proceedings/README.md

 In addition to the following list, we break up the deadlines in the respective documents for authors and reviewers.

 - April 14: Authors invited to submit full papers
-- May 26: 1st Draft for Submission
+- June 2: 1st Draft for Submission
-- May 26–July 21: Open Review Period
+- June 2–July 21: Open Review Period
-- May 26: Reviewers Assigned
+- June 2: Reviewers Assigned
-- June 16: Initial Complete Review
+- June 23: Initial Complete Review
 - July 14: Final Author Revision Deadline
 - July 21: Final Recommendation and Comprehensive Review Deadlines
-- Aug 4: Final Editorial Decisions for Proceedings Contents Deadline
+- August 4: Final Editorial Decisions for Proceedings Contents Deadline
-- Aug 11: Time Window for Publishing Conference Ready Proceedings
+- August 11: Time Window for Publishing Conference Ready Proceedings

 ## Instructions for Authors